 Though I don’t live in Fairbanks anymore, I still have a strong attachment to the Deltas, the Castner in particular.
 For half a decade I’ve had a topographic map of the Eastern Alaska Range (comprised of 10 smaller maps pieces together with tape) hanging on the wall of every place I’ve lived.
 These days I live in Southcentral Alaska and, if I manage to make it out of town, from Anchorage it’s a 5 hour drive to reach the eastern Eastern Alaska Range (faster if it’s a weekday evening and there are no cops on the road).

 The winter of ‘18/‘19 saw my obsessive tendencies turn towards my first love, skate skiing.
-For the first winter in 5 years, I had no romantic partner in my life, and my love for skate skiing was fully-realized.
+For the first winter in 5 years, I had no romantic partner in my life and my love for skate skiing was fully-realized.
 I logged more than 130 days on the trails/crust by the end of May.
-All of this to say, when spring came I felt strong desire to make use of my hard-earned fantastic aerobic fitness.
+All of this to say: when spring came I felt strong desire to make good use of my hard-earned fantastic aerobic fitness.

 March brought the regular drought in billable work at my job that I’ve come to expect after submitting work before a deadline.
-I asked my manager if I could take a long weekend, a decision of which he approved.
-As I skied around the trails of Kincaid that morning as my daily dose of snow therapy, my mind turned again towards the Castner valley, I hadn’t visited in more than a year.
-Checking multiple weather forecasts and webcams, I deduced reality was tempting me once again attracting me to the Deltas.
+I asked my manager if I could take a long weekend, a request of which he approved.
+As I skied around the trails of Kincaid that morning for my daily dose of snow therapy, my mind turned again towards the Castner valley, I hadn’t visited in more than a year.
+Checking multiple weather forecasts and webcams, I deduced reality was once again tempting me to the Deltas.
 I relented and started contacting potential mountaineering partners, none of whom were available on such short notice.

 In past years, a lack of a climbing partner tied me to town.
 This time was different; without romance in my life, I found myself liberated and comfortable venturing into familiar terrain even with the uncontrollable danger of avalanches and crevasses present.
-Without forming expectations, I decided I knew enough of the glacierscape to turn around if I sensed danger.
+Without forming expectations about snow conditions, I decided I knew enough of the glacierscape to turn around if I sensed danger.
 I just want to get out of town and into the mountains.

 7 hours after I solidified my decision to leave, my dog was with my roommates, my Subaru was packed and I was ready for any mountain adventure my mind could desire: multiple pairs of skis, five ski poles, three types of ice axes, three pairs of boots, a splitboard.
-A large bag of impressively-strong dehydrated espresso, a multitude of prepared meals, and a giant bag of chocolate-covered coffee beans.
+A large bag of impressively-strong dehydrated espresso powder, a multitude of prepared meals, and a giant bag of chocolate-covered coffee beans would be my fuel.

 Wednesday evening, I was off like a rocket around 7PM and made it to the Deltas before midnight.
 I set my alarm for 3AM, giving my future self 3 hours of rest before heading up the Castner.

-The version of myself that woke up at 3AM did not appreciate the decision that past-wayne had made, and delayed the wake up time until 6AM.
+The version of myself that woke up at 3AM did not appreciate the decision that I had made 3 hours previous, and delayed the wake up time until 6AM.
 Leaving the car always takes about an hour, for whatever reason.
 Headlamp not really needed due to the fullness of the moon and my late start, splitboard attached to my boots, and cross country ski poles lashed to my pack, I began the ski up the valley.
-The reason I visit so infrequently, besides drive time, is it becomes increasingly-difficult to mentally get myself up the 7+ miles up the glacier to get any worthwhile mountain climbing done.
+The reason I visit so infrequently, besides drive time, is it becomes increasingly-difficult to mentally work myself up to ski the 7+ miles up the glacier necessary to get any worthwhile mountain climbing done.
 It tends to take at least half a year after a trip before I can convince myself I want to do it again.

 2019 was a weird winter, and lucky for this trip crust season came early.
 A strong layer of sunmelted snow had refrozen a few centimeters thick and made travel easy and fast, aided by my very light backpack.